AlephVault/hardhat-chainlink-common-blueprints/README.Feeds.md

 ### Unified deployment

-So far, you have a lot of new modules, one for each network.
-Rename all the internal module names (inside each file) to a unified name (e.g. MaticUsd) and then rename all the files with the proper chain id.
-For example, assume you have a local network, an entry for Polygon Mainnet (137) and an entry for Polygon Amoy (80002) and you generated the files to be like this:

-1. MaticUsd.js for the local mock.
-2. MaticUsd2.js with the --network amoy parameter chosen (thus having the in-Amoy address of the MATIC / USD feed).
-3. MaticUsd3.js with the --network matic parameter chosen (this having the in-mainnet one).

-The new names must become, respecting the order: MaticUsd.js, MaticUsd-80002.js and MaticUsd-137.js respectively.
+By this point, I'm assuming the internal name of the module is always `MaticUsd` for this example, and names for the module files are all `MaticUsd.js` (local and default case) and `MaticUsd-XXXXX.js` (specific networks).

+This step involves applying the unified deployment (a.k.a. `ignition's Deploy Everything` feature, which is a custom feature of these newly installed packages, not a Hardhat feature itself).

-Finally, run this command to add this to the unified deployment pipeline ("Deploy Everything"):
+Run this command to add this to the unified deployment pipeline ("Deploy Everything"):

 ```shell
 npx hardhat ignition deploy-everything add --module ignition/modules/MaticUsd.js